Skip to main content

 Media factsheet: Drive Smart with the Motability Scheme: Motability Scheme Live image 5

-Drive Smart supports safer driving and is managing rising insurance costs on the Motability Scheme.
-It is an app-based tool which is already used by insurers and provides feedback about how a person drives.
-Drivers of Scheme vehicles under the age of 30 and those who are new to the Scheme are most likely to be involved in an accident which is why Drive Smart is being used amongst these customers.
+Drivers of Scheme vehicles under the age of 30 and those who are new to the Scheme are most likely to be involved in an accident which is why Drive Smart was being used amongst these customers.

-Why has Drive Smart been introduced?
+Why was Drive Smart introduced?

 The Motability Scheme was set up to address the barriers disabled people face in accessing private transport - helping people stay mobile, supporting independence, work and everyday life.